 “He already does, Nico.
 He’s answering your prayer for a new beginning.
 Let’s pray.”

 Copyright © 2019: All rights reserved: VineWords Stories and Devotions Inspired by the Vine: Author Diane Virginia Cunio; Pen Name, Diane Virginia: Chains; www.vinewords.net

 Published: February 2019: Christian Broadcasting Network: Senior Editor Beth Patch: Internet Ministries Producer: http:/www1.cbn.com/devotions/chains

-Featured in bulletin for Taste and See Conference: Judy Taylor: Lumberton, NC: May 4, 2019
+Featured in Taste and See Conference Bulletin: Judy Taylor: Lumberton, NC: May 4, 2019